opcow/Revo-CR-Cooler/README.md

 # Revo CR Cooler

-Cooler for Ender 3 with Revo CR hotend, for stock Ender 3/Pro, plus alternate parts for Ender 3/Pro with the Creality X-axis linear rail upgrade.
+A cooler for Ender 3 with Revo CR hotend, for stock Ender 3/Pro, plus alternate parts for Ender 3/Pro with the Creality X-axis linear rail upgrade.

 STEP files and an f3d file are provided for customization.